djl218/java-coding-challenge/README.md

   *  The total number of unique numbers received for this run of the Application.

-  *  Example text for #8: Received 50 unique numbers, 2 duplicates.
+  *  Example text for report: Received 50 unique numbers, 2 duplicates.
 Unique total: 567231

 *  If any connected client writes a single line with only the word "terminate" followed by a server-native newline sequence, the Application must disconnect all clients and perform a clean shutdown as quickly as possible.